-A person who believes they are a victim of housing discrimination may contact the FHAP agency in the state or locality where the alleged discrimination occurred for help.
+A person who believes they are a victim of biased and unlawful housing practices may contact the FHAP agency in the state or locality where the alleged unlawful housing practices occurred for help.
 HUD may also refer individuals to the state agency.